xonsh/xonsh/docs/xonshconfig.rst

 In addition to the run control file, xonsh allows you to have a static config file.
 This JSON-formatted file lives at ``$XONSH_CONFIG_DIR/config.json``, which is normally ``~/.config/xonsh/config.json``.
 The purpose of this file is to allow users to set runtime parameters *before* anything else happens.
-This inlcudes loading data from various foreign shells or setting critical environment variables.
+This includes loading data from various foreign shells or setting critical environment variables.